Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: INTRODUCTION

-In this Letter, we demonstrate the analytical strength of Koopman theory~\cite{Koopman1931, Koopman1932, Carleman1932, Budisic2012, Brunton2022} by applying it to the Kuramoto model.
-Introduced in 1931 by Bernard Koopman~\cite{Koopman1931} and further developed with John von Neumann~\cite{Koopman1932, VonNeumann1932}, Koopman theory was originally motivated by the formal analogy between classical and quantum mechanics: it sought to recast classical nonlinear dynamics in terms of linear operators by focusing on the evolution of observables rather than states.
-In recent decades, Koopman theory has been primarily advanced through foundational mathematical works~\cite{Mezic2004, *Mezic2005, *Mauroy2013, *Mauroy2016, *Mezic2019} and through data-driven or algorithmic studies—such as dynamic mode decomposition and its various extensions~\cite{Schmid2008, Rowley2009, Schmid2010, Salova2019, Colbrook2023}.
-We adopt Koopman theory for its operator-theoretic advantages and its conceptual relevance in deciphering complex systems.
-Indeed, the Koopman operator is the time-evolution operator for functions of the system's state---the observables---including those describing emergent collective phenomena in complex systems.
-Therefore, the goal to find informative observables and their time evolution in complex systems is naturally aligned to the Koopmanian way of describing dynamical systems [Fig.~\ref{fig:fig1}].
+In this paper, we show that the Kuramoto model finds a natural and insightful formulation within Koopman theory~\cite{Koopman1931, Koopman1932, Carleman1932, Budisic2012, Brunton2022}.
+Introduced in 1931 by Bernard Koopman~\cite{Koopman1931} and further developed with John von Neumann~\cite{Koopman1932, VonNeumann1932}, Koopman theory was originally motivated by the formal analogy between classical and quantum mechanics: it sought to recast classical nonlinear dynamics in terms of linear operators by focusing on the evolution of observables rather than states~\cite{Joseph2020}.

+In recent decades, Koopman theory has been primarily advanced through foundational mathematical works~\cite{Mezic2004, Mezic2005, Mauroy2013, Mauroy2016, Mezic2019} and through data-driven or algorithmic studies—such as dynamic mode decomposition and its various extensions~\cite{Schmid2008, Rowley2009, Schmid2010, Salova2019, Colbrook2023, Klus2024, Nicolaou2026}.
+It now stands as a unifying language at the intersection of dynamical systems, spectral theory, integrable systems, differential geometry, ergodic theory, and functional analysis.
+Yet, the extent to which this framework can yield analytical and conceptual insights into high-dimensional dynamics on complex networks remains an open question.

+Motivated by this question, we leverage the operator-theoretic advantages of Koopman theory and argue for its conceptual relevance in understanding complex systems.
+Indeed, the Koopman operator is the time-evolution operator for functions of the system's state---the observables---including those describing emergent collective phenomena.
+Therefore, the goal of finding informative observables and their time evolution in complex systems is inherently aligned with the Koopmanian way of describing dynamical systems [Fig.~\ref{fig:fig1}].